 After you create an Excel pivot table, you probably make several changes to its formatting, and to the pivot table options.
 Instead of manually making the changes, use a macro to format the pivot table, in Classic Style.

-In this video you'll see the steps for manually formatting a pivot table, compared to the speed of running the Classic Pivot Table Formatting macro from Bob Ryan, of Simply Learning Excel
+In this video you'll see the steps for manually formatting a pivot table, compared to the speed of running the Classic Pivot Table Formatting macro from Bob Ryan, founder of Simply Learning Excel

 You'll see the manual steps required to format the pivot table in Classic Style, compared to running the macro, to format the pivot table in seconds, instead of minutes.
 To see the code and download the sample file go to Format Pivot Table in Classic Style